 Your S corporation must adopt a certain tax year as outlined by the IRS.
 If you want a different fiscal year, you'll have to show a specific business purpose for it.

 S corporations can only issue one class of stock, although voting and non-voting shares are allowed.
 The restriction on the amount of stock an S corporation can issue also means the business can't easily allocate income or losses to specific shareholders.

 An S corporation can have no more than 100 shareholders, and none can be foreign individuals or foreign entities.

 The IRS carefully scrutinizes S corporation payments because business income can be either listed as salary or dividends for shareholder-employees.
 You must pay owner-employees a reasonable salary.
 If the IRS identifies any issues with this, they may characterize wages as dividends.
 As a result, the company loses a deduction for paid compensation.

 Every business type has its own pros and cons.
 S corporations are generally preferred by small business owners who have no plans for international expansion.
 In fact, the IRS created this structure specifically to encourage the creation of small businesses.
 Knowing the advantages and disadvantages will help you determine if this is the right structure for your company.

 If you need help learning more about S corporations or other business types, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.